benjymous/annotations/sandman/sandman.13.md

 "Men of Good Fortune" can also be argued to have a structural relationship with the second long thread, in that the two have contrasts that seem to me to be significant.
 The relationship with Nada (love) was destructive (at least for Nada!) and suspect, as it was apparently engineered for malicious reasons by Desire (and Despair?).
 The relationship with Hob (friendship) is positive (for both parties) and trustworthy, as it was set up by Dream (and presumably Death, who was there at the time).
 A further contrast is found between Hob's fate and what happens to Lyta, Rose, and Unity; one imagines that the latter is more typical of Dream's relationships with humans--it is impersonal and dictated by the requirements of Dreaming.

+## 1389

 ### Page 1

 > [marginThumb] ![page 01](thumbnails/sandman.13/page01.jpg)

 - #### Panel 1

+  > [audible] The Audible version adds a bit more dialog, and scene setting before the first panels open.

   The year, as we can deduce from page 5 panel 4, is 1389.
 Note the background chatter prominently placed throughout the story.
 The theme of each snippet is repeated at least once, across a time frame of many centuries.
 This supports the contention that the theme of the story is uttered by Hob on page 23.